Healthy living Hot weather: risks and preventive measures

 Heatwaves and very hot summers have become frequent in Germany since 2000.
 And extremely hot summers are likely in the future, too.

-Humans are generally good at adapting to high temperatures.
+Humans are generally able to adapt to high temperatures.
 The body tries to cool down in a number of ways.
-The most important way it does this is by sweat, which then evaporates.
+The most important way it does this is by producing sweat, which then evaporates.
 The body increases the circulation of the blood to give off as much heat through the skin as possible.
 It does this by widening the blood vessels.

 It is harder for this natural cooling system to maintain normal body temperature during periods of extreme heat.
 This is often because people do not drink enough for the body to produce enough sweat.
-Low fluid and electrolyte levels can also quickly cause heat-related health conditions.
-This is indicated by headaches and indisposition, circulation problems, confusion and in extreme cases loss of consciousness.
+Increased sweating also causes the body to lose important electrolytes.
+Loss of fluids and electrolytes can lead to heat-related conditions.
+These are indicated by headaches and a general feeling of being unwell, in addition to circulation problems, confusion and, in extreme cases, loss of consciousness.
+Certain risk groups are affected more than others by heat-related conditions – these include older people, children and people with chronic illnesses.

-Maintaining sufficient fluid intake and light meals, as well as handy tips and precautions all help to protect your health.
+Maintaining sufficient fluid intake, eating light meals and observing easily implemented tips and precautions all help to protect your health.
 These include for example adjusting your daily routine and keeping your home environment as cool as possible.

 If you spend time outdoors in summer it’s also important to protect your skin and eyes from UV radiation.